webdiscus/html-bundler-webpack-plugin/README.md

 },
 ```

-For the complete list of Nunjucks options see [here](https://mozilla.github.io/nunjucks/api.html#configure).
+For all available options, see the [Nunjucks API configure](https://mozilla.github.io/nunjucks/api.html#configure).

 ---